 - The final set of filter and sorting options was arrived at from what kind of campaigns users were frequently looking for

-Any changes, like the creation of new campaigns or changes to existing ones would go through a “checkout” review phase so that no mistakes were made.
-Once reviewed, the system would send out emails to the corresponding ad networks.
-There was also a way of creating bulk ad campaigns by uploading a CSV.
+- Checkout View: changes, like the creation of new campaigns or changes to existing ones, would go through a review phase so that no mistakes were made

 * The link contained a cryptographic token that would expire after 48 hours.
 This solution was arrived upon because it was easier than maintaining a separate external user list and login flow and matched the way ad network account managers preferred to receive notifications.